Milky Way Poke Cake is a delicious and easy way to dress up a box cake mix and make a rich dessert.

 - While cake is cooling, make the nougat filling.
-Melt butter in saucepan over medium hat.
-Add sugar and milk stirring constantly to until sugar is dissolved.
+Melt butter in a saucepan over medium heat.
+Add sugar and milk stirring constantly until sugar is dissolved.
 Bring to a boil and stir for 4 minutes.
 Remove from stove and stir in marshmallow cream and vanilla.
 Mix until smooth

 - Poke holes in cake with the handle end of a wooden spoon.

 - Evenly our and distribute *nougat filling into the holes in the cake.